sillypog/sqs-s3-genstage-app/README.md

 ## sqs-step-3-send-via-client-api
 This is very similar to the previous step, except the producer provides an `enqueue/1` function to make the data flow from the server more explicit than using `Kernal.send/2`.

+## sqs-step-4-simulate-waiting
+This is a more accurate simulation of working with SQS.
+The server artificially delays the return of events, as though these had not arrived in the queue yet.
+When it does return events, it doesn't return enough to satisfy demand in one batch.
+The same server loop will keep running until the requested demand is satisfied.
+Once those have all been consumed, another set of 10 messages will be demanded and a new server loop will start.
 ```
 Attempting to start SQS.Server
 Initializing SQS.Server supervision tree